Generalized Linear Spectral Statistics of High-dimensional Sample Covariance Matrices and Its Applications: Simulations

 \section{Simulations}

 In this section, a series of simulations are conducted with varying choices of $\bm{\Sigma}_n$, $\bm{B}_n$ and underlying distributions of $X_{ij}$ to empirically validate the theoretical results presented in Section \ref{section2}.
 In Section \ref{caseB1}, we choose $\operatorname{rank}(\bm{B}_n)=n$ to satisfy the conditions stated in Theorem \ref{main}, while in Section \ref{caseB2} we select some constant values for $\operatorname{rank}(\bm{B}_n)$ that align with Theorem \ref{the6.1}.
-Let $r=1$, $f(z)=z^2$ and $n=N=1000$.
+Let $r=1$, $f(z)=z^2$ and {$n=500$, $N=1000$.
+We consider the real case, which means $\upsilon_X=2$}.
 Denote